processone/docs.ejabberd.im/content/admin/configuration.md

 Examples:

--   In the first example any room owner can enable logging, and a custom CSS file will be used (http://example.com/my.css).
+-   In the first example any room owner can enable logging, and a custom CSS file will be used, `http://example.com/my.css`.
 The names of the log files will contain the full date, and there will be no subdirectories.
 The log files will be stored in /var/www/muclogs, and the time zone will be GMT/UTC.
 Finally, the top link will be